 SPRINGBROOK NATIONAL PARK

 Springbrook National Park Gold Coast is the place to visit if you want to tackle a couple of walks within a day.
+It’s also a popular place to visit for families as there are a number of easier walks available.

 The National Park is comprised of four sections – Springbrook, Natural Bridge, Mount Cougal and Numinbah.
 Part of the Gondwana Rainforests of Australia World Heritage area, covering just over 6,500 hectares, expect to see subtropical and temperate rainforests, fabulous views from several lookouts and the most impressive waterfalls on the Gold Coast.